 - 2 teaspoons of spirulina powder

-Put all ingredients in blender and blend for 1-2 minutes.
+Put all ingredients in a blender and blend for 1-2 minutes.
 Drink 2 glasses around 30 minutes prior long run.
-You can find much more healthy running recipes in Steve’s book Eat and Run.
+You can find many more healthy running recipes in Steve’s book Eat and Run.

 One top quality powder Spirulina product for you: